 This lack of training and support has made many new managers redundant.
 63% feel ineffective after six months, and 50% still don’t feel effective after a year, according to Brian Rollo Consulting Group.

-These numbers are staggering and should cause companies to take a good look at their new manager training program.
+These numbers are staggering and should cause companies to look at their new manager training program.
 To have effective new manager training in your workplace, you need to keep a few things in mind:

 - Participant engagement is crucial